MARIA

 To the significant credit of Jacques Audiard and his co-writers Thomas Bidegain, Nicolas Livecchi and Léa Mysius, Emilia Pérez takes frequent unexpected turns, is utterly unpredictable, and is always absorbing.
 It’s also a tad chaotic, and there is a shocking moment at the end that I truly did not see coming and am still unsure how I feel about.
 This film is already being met with deeply mixed responses, some finding it an incredibly original work of art and some finding it outright offensive.
 I find myself falling in the middle, but leaning slightly toward impressed by how well its boldness somehow actually works.
 This is an international feature in every sense of the phrase, and its very existence is extraordinary.

-The cashew gaze: Zoe Sadaña offers some star power assistance.
+The cis-het gaze: Zoe Sadaña offers some star power assistance.

 Overall: B+